jolars/MARsolutions/README.md

 # TSAsolutions
 Solutions to the problems in Simon J. Sheathers's A Modern Approach to Regression with R.

-## Contribute
+## Contributing
-Anyone is welcome to contribute to the material offered here; however, since the motivation for the project is partly to get me to learn the material, I will not accept any solutions to problems that I have not yet have time to deal with myself.
+Anyone is welcome to contribute to the material offered here; however, since the motivation for the project is partly to me me to learn the marterial, I will not accept any new solutions -- only corrected or improved solutions.